Regulators say railroads must examine how they build trains

 "The industry is committed to productive conversations about how we continue to advance our shared goal of ensuring the safety of the trains that serve customers and communities across the nation," Kahanek said.

 A spokeswoman for Union Pacific, which handled three of the trains highlighted in the advisory, said the railroad is using high-tech tools to monitor train forces and makes adjustments as needed.
-Kristen South said UP has seen derailments decline along its network last year and this year, even as maximum train length reached 9,329 feet (2.8 kilometers).
+Kristen South said UP has seen derailments decline along its network last year and this year, even as maximum train length reached 9,329 feet.

 "We constantly evaluate our processes and continue to work with government agencies and industry partners to further improve safety," South said.